 Succession of acquisitions and project ramp-ups help strengthen the company’s portfolio in a tough environment for the sector

 Last year was an ordeal to test the finances of any commodity-focused energy producer—global prices stubbornly resisted all but the most short-term bullish triggers while grinding lower on fears of stuttering oil demand growth.
-Intensified tensions in the Middle East brought a twin whammy of only the briefest price spikes while injecting volatility and investor uncertainty.
+Intensified tensions in the Middle East brought a double whammy of only the briefest price spikes while injecting volatility and investor uncertainty.

 But, while economic conditions were challenging, full-year financial results from Total show that not every international oil company (IOC) must necessarily suffer, if an individual firm is correctly positioned to cope with a rapidly changing industry and prolonged uncertainty.